Wallet SDK Integration Guide

 object |

-How to send the response back |
+How to send the response back (push_relay or telegram) |

 expiresAt |